Budokan Peter Pan: Preliminary matches

-The Rumble rules match saw the participation of Yuzuki Aikawa from the joshi puroresu promotion World Wonder Ring Stardom.
-During the match, E. Yoshihiko, a rag doll with male makeup, captured the Ironman Heavymetalweight Championship by eliminating former champion DJ Nira, thus becoming the 960th champion.
-E. Yoshihiko was then eliminated by the eventual winner of the match, Yoshiaki Fujiwara, who became the 961st champion.
-After the match, Hiroshi Fukuda attempted to pin Fujiwara but the newly crowned champion put Fukuda in a Fujiwara armbar to successfully defend his title.
+Next, DJ Nira defended the Ironman Heavymetalweight Championship in a Rumble rules match with 13 participants, including World Wonder Ring Stardom's Yuzuki Aikawa.
+During the match, E. Yoshihiko, a rag doll wearing male makeup, won the title by eliminating DJ Nira and became the 960th champion.
+Yoshiaki Fujiwara, the eventual winner of the match, then eliminated E. Yoshihiko and became the 961st champion.
+Afterwards, Hiroshi Fukuda tried to pin Fujiwara, but the newly crowned champion put Fukuda in a Fujiwara armbar, successfully defending his title.